 [For Lao PDR: To Lao PDR: can you clarify whether the risk assessment itself subject to review as part of the action plan?
 It is clear that Lao PDR will continue to review the implementation of the existing action plan against the risk assessment, but it is not clear that the risk assessment itself will be reviewed regularly and, if so, when.
 Has the work undertaken identified any new or emerging risk?]

 Criterion 1.4 is Mostly Met.
-The NRA was made available to government departments and the financial and non-financial institutions via the AMLIO website [For Lao PDR: is there a restricted version of the NRA?].
+The NRA was made available to government departments and the financial and non-financial institutions via the AMLIO website. .
 In addition the AMLIO undertook a series of workshops to inform competent authorities and reporting entities of the findings of the NRA.
 [For Lao PDR - confirmation is required that the NRA was distributed specifically to industry association bodies and to DNFBPs].
 The results of the NRA were also shared with the public via social media, newspaper, radio and television to increase awareness of ML and TF risk throughout the community.

 Criterion 1.5 is Partly Met.
 In response to the action plan resources have been deployed into three target areas.
 These areas comprise strengthening and enhancing the legal frameworks in Lao PDR; improving capability and capacity to investigate and prosecute ML and TF; and the development of a risk based supervisory model to target the supervision of sectors presenting risk as informed by the NRA.
 The identification and focus on these areas reflects a risk based approach is being adopted.
 [For Lao PDR - Note: more information will be required on resource and budgetary response to the identified risks]